Trustroots/trustroots/deploy/docker/README.md

 Building docker images for production.

-To build the production docker image run this in the root:
+To build the production docker image run this in the root directory:

     docker build -f ./production.Dockerfile . -t trustrootsops/trustroots:latest